vincentarelbundock/marginaleffects/README.md

 I am *very* eager to add support for new models.
 Feel free to file a request on Github or – even better – submit some code.

+Warning: When using `marginaleffects` with different models, you will probably have to adjust the `prediction_type` argument.
+Refer to the documentation of your modeling package to see what `type` argument is allowed in the `predict` function.

 | Model                | Support: Effect | Support: Std.Errors | Validity: Stata | Validity: margins |
 | :------------------- | :-------------- | :------------------ | :-------------- | :---------------- |
 | stats::lm            | ✓               | ✓                   | ✓               | ✓                 |